 Lecture topics include: first aid, rescue at sea, heavy weather seamanship, weather forecasting, damage control and repair, communications equipment, navigation, and personal safety equipment.

-Saturday's certified program is designed to meet the US Sailing requirements for Safety at Sea training for offshore racers in US events.
-The Sunday session includes hands-on training with in-the-water demonstrations, key survival tactics, man-overboard recoveries, flare procedures and helicopter evacuation.
+The hands-on Day 2 session includes training with in-the-water demonstrations, key survival tactics, man-overboard recoveries, flare procedures and helicopter evacuation.
 The session is accompanied by in-depth discussions and provides a logical preparation step for those sailors seriously preparing for independent, self-sufficient offshore sailing - both racing and cruising.